Guatemala & Mexico: Spring 2014

 CCHIS 302 History of Mesoamerica 3 SH

-Students will study the highlights of Pre-Columbian, colonial, independence and contemporary periods with an emphasis on the religion and empire as dominate themes on each of these periods.
+Students will study the highlights of Pre-Columbian, colonial, independence and contemporary periods with an emphasis on the religion and empire as dominant themes in each of these periods.

 CCSPA 110, 120 Elementary Spanish I & II 6 SH